 One of the great things about Southern Utah is the wonderful outdoors.
 There are so many things to do and see…they literally beckon to you to head out.
 Those first few steps in that clean, crisp air feel so remarkably good.
 And then we return to our home and the difference in the air is notable….but should it be?
 Wouldn’t it be great if our houses had that same high-quality fresh air we were just walking in?
 Well, it can.
 Indoor air can even be of higher quality than outdoors by having fewer particulates and less pollen.
 This first step can be accomplished by using high-quality pleated air filters and changing them often.
 But that is only part of the battle to have high-quality air inside your home.
 A major contributor to poor air quality is the off-gassing of Volatile Organic Compounds (VOCs) from materials used to build your new home.
 Have you ever walked into a home a smelled that fresh, “new carpet” scent?
 Well, that is the chemical adhesives in the carpet coming out of the carpet as a vapor and into the air you’re breathing.

 Our houses are very comfortable houses to live in.
-When we're designing the our house, we pay attention to the heating and the cooling system.
+When we're designing our houses, we pay attention to the heating and the cooling system.
 We don't use general rules of thumb to decide how big or how small heating and cooling should be.
-We design the system specifically to the house.
+We design the system specifically for the house.
 We take into account the insulation, the windows, the solar exposure, all of these things to make sure that we're delivering the right amount of heat or cooling to each and every room.
 So, you can be in your bedroom and walk into the kitchen.
 You can be on the sunny side of the house or the shady side of your house, and it's going to be comfortable.
-It's going to be the right temperature that you set it on your thermostat because it's important to us.
+It's going to be the right temperature that you set on your thermostat because it's important to us.
 We want you to enjoy your home.

 Your home is a safe haven.
 A place to be with friends and family, to feel snug and secure, protected from weather and sometimes the world.
 But what truly makes your home safe?
 If you’re alone at home with an injury or if you fall, how safe do you feel?
 There are specific design elements that can be used in your home to make it safer, easier to live in, and more convenient.
 It’s called Universal Design, also known as Aging-in-Place.